Leh - Markha Valley - Dzo Jongo East 6218m - Zalung Karpo La - Tsogra - Leh

 Wow, the dramatic panorama from the Zalung Karpo La - Jamie

-I love this valley, the steep sides and sparkling streams - Jamie
+I love this valley, the steep sides and sparkling streams and the greenness- Jamie

 Stakna Gompa, with this view we know we are getting close to Leh - Jamie